jgori-ouistiti/CoopIHC/docs/guide/modularity.rst

 The task that is solved by this bundle is to position the eye (fixation) on top of the target.
 The user is in charge of choosing the next fixation, based on noisy information it gets from the target location.
 We will consider that the target is the cursor, while the initial eye fixation is the last position of the cursor.
 We will then let the bundle play out in time, finding the cursor in a given number of steps.

-This bundle, like any other, can be reset to a given state via a reset dictionary (see :doc:`Bundles<../modules/coopihc/bundle>`), for example
+This bundle, like any other, can be reset to a given state via a reset dictionary (see :py:mod:`Bundle <coopihc.bundle>`), for example

 .. code-block:: python